Brine pool: Adaptations

-Organisms developed different strategies to solve the challenges imposed by high levels of salinity.
-In order to decrease the risk of chaotropic effects on the cells, halophilic archaea have a "salt-in" approach and "compatible-solute" strategy, which increases intracellular ionic concentration (mostly K+) to decrease the osmotic pressure; Thus, these organisms have adapted their entire metabolic machinery to maintain salt concentration inside of their cells.
+Organisms have developed different strategies to solve the challenges imposed by high levels of salinity.
+In order to decrease the risk of chaotropic effects on the cells, halophilic archaea have a "salt-in" approach and "compatible-solute" strategy, which increases intracellular ionic concentration (mostly K+) to decrease the osmotic pressure; thus, these organisms have adapted their entire metabolic machinery to maintain salt concentration inside of their cells.

-In some brine pools, high water temperatures and hydrostatic pressures, result in piezophilic microorganisms that synthesize thermoprotective molecules (e.g. hydroxyketone) to prevent the denaturation of proteins and decrease the risk of desiccation.
+In some brine pools, high water temperatures and hydrostatic pressures result in piezophilic microorganisms that synthesize thermoprotective molecules (e.g. hydroxyketone) to prevent the denaturation of proteins and decrease the risk of desiccation.

-Another important adaptation is the use of alternative electron acceptors to yield energy, such as iron, manganese, sulfate, elemental sulfur, carbon dioxide, nitrite and nitrate,.
+Another important adaptation is the use of alternative electron acceptors to yield energy, such as iron, manganese, sulfate, elemental sulfur, carbon dioxide, nitrite, and nitrate.

 Animals have also been found living in these anaerobic brine pools, such as the first known metazoan from these environments described by Danovaro et al. (2010).
 Many other taxa that from these extreme environments are still uncharacterized.

 Nutrient cycling in brine pools

 Chemical composition and metabolic significance

 As the name suggests, brine pools, or deep hypersaline anoxic basins (DHABs), are characterized by a very high salt concentration and anoxic conditions.
-Sodium, chloride, magnesium, potassium, and calcium ion concentration are all extremely high in brine pools.
-And, due to low mixing rates between the above seawater and the brine water, brine-pool water becomes anoxic within the first ten centimeters or so.
+Sodium, chloride, magnesium, potassium, and calcium ion concentrations are all extremely high in brine pools.
+Due to low mixing rates between the above seawater and the brine water, brine-pool water becomes anoxic within the first ten centimeters or so.
 While there are large variations in the geochemical composition of individual pools, as well as extreme chemical stratification within the same pool, conserved chemical trends are present.
-Deeper layers of DHABs will be saltier, hotter, more acidic and more anaerobic than the preceding layers.
+Deeper layers of DHABs will be saltier, hotter, more acidic, and more anaerobic than the preceding layers.
 The concentration of heavy metals (Fe, Mn, Si, Cu) and certain nutrients (NO2−, NH4+, NO3−, and PO4−) will tend to increase with depth, while the concentration of SO4− and both organic and inorganic carbon decrease with depth.
-While these trends are all observed to some capacity in DHABs, the intensity and distance over which these trends take effect can vary in depth from one meter, to tens of meters.
+While these trends are all observed to some capacity in DHABs, the intensity and distance over which these trends take effect can vary in depth from one meter to tens of meters.

 The heavy stratification within DHABs has led to increased microbial metabolic diversity and varying cell concentrations between layers.
 The majority of cell biomass has been found at the interfaces between the distinct chemical layers (with the highest concentrations of cells located at the brine-surface interface).
 Microbes exploit the sharp chemical gradients between the layers to make their metabolisms more thermodynamically favorable.